kragen/derctuo/globoflexia.md

 to propagate.
 Still, even weak fibers can hold the adhesive in position until it sets, and for some purposes the adhesive alone will be strong enough without any help from the "reinforcement".

+The fiber reinforcement may have other purposes as well, other than shaping or strengthening; for example, if the adhesive is transparent, decorative or informative images can be printed on the fiber reinforcement; conductive fiber reinforcement can provide Faraday-cage protection against EMI more cheaply and flexibly than sheet metal;
+gold leaf or aluminum foil can provide high reflectivity; and so on.

 It may be worthwhile to also include other additives in the adhesive, whether inert fillers or reactive; for example: